fubar2/galaxy_tf_overlay/README.md

 A functioning development server will weigh in at 8GB or so of disk space, so be sure your hard drive has plenty of room.
 It is all based in a single directory, *galaxytf* created wherever it is run from.

-Rerunning the script will destroy the postgres database and jobs directory to create a clean new installation.
+Rerunning the script will destroy the old database and jobs directory to create a clean new installation.
 It should only need to be run once in the life of the development server.

 Remove the *galaxytf* directory to remove the entire development server when it is no longer needed.
 Save all your tools and histories, because the jobs in a history can be used to update a tool easily, and a history can be imported into a fresh development instance